Maumasi/URL_Shortener/README.md

 ___

 ## API
-After you have the app up and running there are 5 endpoints for the API.
+After you have the app up and running there are 6 endpoints for the API.
 The first 3 endpoints require an AJAX call.
 The 4th is a API status checkup and can be used with an AJAX call if you need to watch for status changes for the API's stability.
 The 5th is a 301 redirect, no AJAX call needed for this endpoint.
+The 6th endpoint is used to display all record pairs in the database.

-1. **/maumasi.fy/v1.1.0/shorten-url**
+1. **/maumasi.fy/v1.1.1/shorten-url**
   - Creates a short link.

   - This uses the **POST** method to receive the original URL and set a relationship to the new **maumasi.fy** short link.